 A writer can search for grants specific to their type of article or subject matter (i.e. investigative reporting).

-Another option for traveling writers are FAM trips, which stands for “Friends And Media” or “FAMiliarization.”
+Another option for traveling writers is FAM trips, which stands for “Friends And Media” or “FAMiliarization.”
 These are basically press trips, usually hosted by a new resort who is working with a PR firm to bring out American journalists.

 How to Start Without A Portfolio or Clips